AWS Solution Architect Certification Training ...

 Congratulations!
 You have successfully launched your first RDS Db Instance!

 I hope you enjoyed this RDS AWS Tutorial.
-The topics that you learnt in this RDS AWS Tutorial blog are the most sought-after skill sets that recruiters look for in an AWS Solution Architect Professional.
+The topics that you learned in this RDS AWS Tutorial blog are the most sought-after skill sets that recruiters look for in an AWS Solution Architect Professional.
 Here’s a collection of AWS Architect interview questions to help you prepare for your next AWS job interview.
 You may also want to read about few interesting tutorial blogs on AWS services i.e. S3 blog, EC2 Blog, Lambda blog.

 Got a question for us?
 Please mention it in the comments section of this RDS AWS Tutorial and we will get back to you.